Pan Am: In popular culture

 Pan Am held a lofty position in the popular culture of the Cold War era.
-One of the most famous images in which a Pan Am plane formed a backdrop was the Beatles' February 7, 1964, arrival at John F. Kennedy Airport aboard a Pan Am Boeing 707-321, Clipper Defiance.
+One of the most famous images in which a Pan Am plane formed a backdrop was the Beatles' February 7, 1964, arrival at John F. Kennedy Airport aboard a Pan Am Boeing 707-331, Clipper Defiance.

-From 1964 to 1968, con artist Frank Abagnale Jr., claims to have masqueraded as a Pan Am pilot while still a minor, dead-heading to many destinations in the cockpit jump seat.
+From 1964 to 1968, con artist Frank Abagnale Jr. claimed to have masqueraded as a Pan Am pilot while still a minor, deadheading to many destinations in the cockpit jump seat.
 He also claims to have used Pan Am's preferred hotels, paid the bills with bogus checks, and later cashed fake payroll checks in Pan Am's name.
-Abagnale and his co-author Stan Redding documented this era in the memoir Catch Me if You Can, which became a film in 2002.
-Abagnale called Pan Am the "Ritz-Carlton of airlines", and noted that the days of luxury in airline travel were over.
+Abagnale and his co-author Stan Redding documented this era in the memoir Catch Me if You Can, which was adapted into a film in 2002.
+Abagnale called Pan Am the "Ritz-Carlton of airlines" and noted that the days of luxury in airline travel were over.
 However, in 2021, journalist Alan C. Logan asserted that Frank Abagnale's claims were for the most part fabrications.
-Logan claims that Abagnale spent most of his late teenage years in prison, and had only written a handful of false Pan Am checks that were rapidly detected as false, and landed him back in prison.
+Logan claims that Abagnale spent most of his late teenage years in prison and had only written a handful of false Pan Am checks that were rapidly detected as false and landed him back in prison.

 In August 1964, Pan Am accepted the reservation of Gerhard Pistor, a journalist from Vienna, Austria, as the first passenger for future flights to the Moon.
-He paid a deposit of 500 Austrian Schillings (roughly US$20 at the time).
+He paid a deposit of 500 Austrian schillings (roughly US$20 at the time).
 About 93,000 people followed on the Pan Am waiting list, called "First Moon Flights Club".
 Pan Am expected the flight to depart about 2000.

-In the 1971 movie Willy Wonka & the Chocolate Factory, the Clipper Climax is briefly seen unloading wonka chocolate.
+In the 1971 movie Willy Wonka & the Chocolate Factory, the Clipper Climax is briefly seen unloading Wonka chocolate.